 • DIY tools such as screwdrivers, drills and hammers.

-Just to let you know, Eurostar reserves the right to confiscate and destroy any alcohol carried in excess of these limits, without any liability to you.
-We also have the right to refuse to allow (or to refuse to continue to allow) access to our services if a traveller’s physical or mental state is affected by alcohol or drugs.
+We want our passengers to have a relaxing, pleasant experience and that’s why we reserve the right to confiscate excessive amounts of alcohol intended for consumption on the journey.
+We also have the right to refuse access to our services if a traveller’s physical or mental state is affected by alcohol or drugs.

-- 4 bottles or cans of beer or 1 bottle of wine per person.
-No spirits are permitted
+- 4 bottles / cans of beer or 1 bottle of wine per person

 Although you can bring alcohol with you and we serve alcohol on board, safety is our top priority.
 So, please drink in moderation.
 If you behave in an antisocial way which ruins the journey for other passengers or break any laws or by-laws, we might ask you to leave the train at the nearest station.

-Night trains and trains taking fans to or from a sports event
+Night ski trains and trains taking fans to or from a sports event

-On these journeys, we don't sell alcohol on board or allow travellers to bring their own alcohol with them.
-Any alcohol is confiscated during check-in and only non-alcoholic drinks in sealed bottles are allowed to pass through security at your departure station.
+As a result of some incidents on these services, we don't sell alcohol on board or allow travellers to bring their own alcohol with them.
+Any alcohol is confiscated during check-in and only non-alcoholic drinks in sealed bottles are allowed to pass through security at your departure station